ysauostornado/Customer-Campaign-Performance-Analysis/README.md

 # Customer Campaign Performance Analysis

-📊 **University Data Analytics Project** analyzing the effectiveness of marketing campaigns using customer demographics, transaction history, and offer engagement data.
+Analyzing the effectiveness of marketing campaigns using customer demographics, transaction history, and offer engagement data.

 ---